 We reached out to a few Flixel community members who have added cinemagraphs to their wedding photography business to learn about their recommended practices.
-Check out some of their best tips for creating wedding cinemagraphs below from photographers Oly Ruiz, Liz Snyder and Hendra Aditya Kurniawan.
+Check out some of the best tips for creating wedding cinemagraphs below from photographers Oly Ruiz, Liz Snyder, and Hendra Aditya Kurniawan.

 1. Plan Ahead For Your Wedding Cinemagraphs

 Between the guests, the wedding party, planners and event staff, there is always a lot going on during a wedding.
 If you’re incorporating cinemagraphs into your wedding package, try to prepare in advance by thinking about your environment, schedule and skill level.

 “Wedding shoots do not have the luxury of time so you really can’t make many mistakes and even more so try many times.
 Plan ahead and unless you are feeling very lucky, don’t go for unpredictable things like flight of birds or crowd behaviour.” – Oly

 “Weddings typically have a very tight schedule to stick to as far as time spent creating portraits for the couple.
 Knowing your strengths and weaknesses in videography is something to work out before putting it into action on someone’s big day.
 Often wedding photographers are put into some very strange lighting situations and you need to know when to use video lighting and how much of it you need.” – Liz